 He who loves purity of heart And whose speech is gracious, the king is his friend.Proverbs 22:11(NASB)

-Perhaps one of the more important area in most lives is relationships - our communion with God and affinity with others, and the book of Proverbs contains a wealth of advice and information on maintaining fellowship with the Father and our relationship with one another.
-Here we discover that the one who loves purity of heart and is gracious in their speech is a friend of the King - and honours the Lord.
+Perhaps one of the more important areas in most lives is relationships - our communion with God and affinity with others - and the book of Proverbs contains a wealth of advice and information on maintaining fellowship with the Father and our relationship with one another.
+Here, we discover that the one who loves purity of heart and is gracious in their speech is a friend of the King - and honours the Lord.

 Despite its simplicity, this verse supplies an abundance of wisdom that can place our feet on the path of purity and the road of righteousness.
-Solomon advises: "he who loves purity of heart and whose speech is gracious - the king is his friend".
-This great king of Israel identifies pure motives and godly thoughts, combined with gracious words, as the character traits he associated with his trusted friends.
+Solomon advises, "he who loves purity of heart and whose speech is gracious - the king is his friend."
+This great king of Israel identifies pure motives and godly thoughts combined with gracious words, as the character traits he associates with his trusted friends.

-Many of his proverbs provide insight into developing a godly character, well-pleasing to the Lord, and here in chapter 22 we discover that the pure in heart and gracious in word are those who commands the kings' friendship.
-Purity of thought and graciousness of speech streams from an unpolluted mind, that is centred on God.
+Many of his proverbs provide insight into developing a godly character, well-pleasing to the Lord, and here in chapter 22 we discover that the pure in heart and gracious in word are those who command the king's friendship.
+Purity of thought and graciousness of speech streams from an unpolluted mind that is centred on God.

 Heavenly Father, what a wealth of truth there is in the book of Proverbs.
-Thank You for reminding me that You desire purity of heart and graciousness of speech, in Your blood-bought children.
-May the words of my mouth, the meditation of my heart, the actions I undertake and the motive behind all I do, be pleasing in Your sight.
-Purify my heart I pray with the burning coal of Your purifying fire so that after I have been tried, I may come forth as gold.
-I pray that all my words may be seasoned with salt and spoken in love for Your greater praise and glory - this I ask in Jesus name, AMEN.
+Thank You for reminding me that You desire purity of heart and graciousness of speech in Your blood-bought children.
+May the words of my mouth, the meditation of my heart, the actions I undertake, and the motives behind all I do, be pleasing in Your sight.
+Purify my heart I pray, with the burning coal of Your purifying fire so that after I have been tried, I may come forth as gold.
+I pray that all my words may be seasoned with salt and spoken in love for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.